department-of-veterans-affairs/va.gov-team/products/identity-personalization/my-va/action-items-discovery/research/alerts-discovery-research-summary.md

 1. Users were very positive about the My VA and Alerts page.
 All participants said they would use these pages and would find them very useful.
 2. 6 out of 8 users expressed that the My VA page should be the first thing they see when they log in.
-3. Many participants were surprised and excited at the level of personalization that was provided on the alerts page and My VA (even though it was a prototype and not their real information).
+3. Many participants were surprised and excited at the level of personalized content that was provided on the alerts page and My VA (even though it was a prototype and not their real information).

 #### Central Alerts Page